 The application of the µ-XRF method for determining the cement content reliably requires a robust routine for the evaluation of mappings.
-This phase analysis routine is to be worked out and tested in this project.
-Systematic investigations will show whether fine fractions of the aggregate might influence this analysis.
-Furthermore the µ-XRF-spectra are evaluated in a chemometric way in order to estimate the type of cement used.
+This phase analysis routine was to be worked out and tested in this project.
+Systematic investigations showed whether fine fractions of the aggregate would influence this analysis.
+Furthermore the µ-XRF-spectra were evaluated in a chemometric way in order to estimate the type of cement used.

-The wet chemical determination of the cement content and the type of cement is strongly dependent on the solubility of the aggregate in EDTA, HNO3 or HCl.
-As set aside samples of the aggregates are often not available for analysis, a method for extraction of the aggregates out of the concrete in question should be tested.
-It will be evaluated, whether the solubility and the density of the extracted aggregate corresponds to the pure aggregate.
-For extraction the electrodynamic fragmentation will be used.
-It will be tested whether the grading curve is influenced by the electrodynamic fragmentation.
-As a second approach an image analytic method based on the above mentioned µ-XRF investigations is followed to analyse the grading curve of the aggregates.
+The wet chemical determination of the cement content and the type of cement was strongly dependent on the solubility of the aggregate in EDTA, HNO3 or HCl.
+As set aside samples of the aggregates were not often available for analysis, a method for extraction of the aggregates out of the concrete in question was tested.
+It was evaluated, whether the solubility and the density of the extracted aggregate corresponded to the pure aggregate.
+For extraction the electrodynamic fragmentation was used.
+It was tested whether the grading curve was influenced by the electrodynamic fragmentation.
+As a second approach an image analytic method based on the above mentioned µ-XRF investigations was followed to analyse the grading curve of the aggregates.

-The project is going to contribute to obtain a reliable testing method of hardened concrete and to proof the compliance with standards specifications.
+The project contributed to obtain a reliable testing method of hardened concrete and to proof the compliance with standards specifications.